 Hawthorne Helps is a partnership between Rochester Public School’s Hawthorne Education Center and First Unitarian Universalist Church, with support from local faith, service, and business groups.

-Hawthorne Education Center provides classes for 500 learners, ages 17 and older, 85% live at or below the poverty level.
-Many students are recent immigrants.
-Programs include English as a Second Language, literacy, GED high school diploma, college level prep, job training, and citizenship.
+Hawthorne Education Center provides classes for 500 learners, ages 17 and older, 85% live at or below the poverty level and many are immigrants.
+All are struggling to make a better life.
+Programs include English as a Second Language, literacy, GED high school diploma, college prep, job training, and citizenship.

 Ways you can help:

-- Invite Hawthorne Helps speakers to your service or business group
+- Invite HH speakers to your business or service group

 - Sort, tally & pack Blue Barrel items on Sunday (families welcome)

 - Contribute to 1st UU March Shared Plate, a financial collection for HH

 - Attend our annual fund raiser, The UU Handcrafted Bazaar, where volunteers staff a booth selling donated hand made arts and crafts